StandardGage/CISC-361/README.md

 9. setenv

 - The shell can also run any commands or executables that are already on your machine and will even make use of your system's PATH
-- The shell also includes *autocomplete* for commands and files
+- The shell also includes *autocomplete* for commands and files and *history* for previous commands
+- The shell can also be ran with a batch script argument to run a series of commands from a file